-Take, for example, a recent complaint against one of our members who had placed crowns in order to save his patient’s fractured, carious incisors.
+Take, for example, a complaint against one of our members who had placed crowns in order to save his patient’s fractured, carious incisors.
 The final restorations were well fitting and aesthetically pleasing.
 However, one of the prepared teeth subsequently became acutely painful and required endodontic treatment.
-In keeping with my theory that Sod’s law is the governing principle in dentistry, the accessed preparation then fractured (over Christmas).

-What, then, if the crown provision had been elective?
-Perhaps the patient’s incisors had been sound but slightly imbricated or discoloured and the treatment had been driven by a wish for a more ‘perfect smile’ rather than necessity.
-Would our member have been more vulnerable to a claim when one of the prepared teeth became symptomatic and fractured?
-In fact, the law does not necessarily demand higher standards for non-therapeutic treatment.
-Therefore, if the crowns were clinically justifiable, properly consented, well-documented and of good quality.
+What if the crown provision had been elective?
+Perhaps the patient’s incisors had been sound but unsightly.
+Therefore, the treatment had been driven by a desire for a 'perfect smile' rather than clinical necessity.
+Would our member have been more vulnerable if one of the prepared teeth became symptomatic?
+Again, the practitioner may have felt that he was in a strong position, assuming the elective crowns had been properly consented, well-documented and of good quality.
 However, it seems reasonable to suggest that, in comparison to the first scenario, the risk of conflict is heightened.
 In other words, patients tend to be more fractious where the work "didn’t need to be done in the first place".

 All operators should reflect carefully on their skill set before embarking upon aesthetic cases.
 However, this advice is, perhaps, more applicable to recent graduates.
 Many of the techniques outlined in publications look impressively straightforward but are actually highly technique sensitive.
 Attempting complex cases before mastering the basics can lead to all sorts of calamities, so it is critical to recognise and work within your scope of competence.

-Experience also tends to enhance the practitioner’s ability to assess the cases from a patient-management, as well as clinical abilities.
-As we learn to listen to even the most distant warning bells, it becomes increasingly likely that certain ‘high-risk’ patients or procedures will be politely declined.
-The disappointed patient may accept this wisdom or may look for a more malleable practitioner.
-In the latter case, younger colleagues can end up being pressurised into undertaking ill-conceived or overly ambitious treatments.
-This is a recipe for disaster.
+Experience also tends to enhance the practitioner’s ability to assess the cases from a patient-management, as well as a clinical perspective.
+As we learn to listen to even the most distant warning bells, it becomes more likely that certain challenging patients and/or high-risk procedures will be politely declined.
+Sometimes, the disappointed patient decides to ‘dentist-shop’ for a more malleable practitioner.
+It is often younger colleagues who end up being pressurised into undertaking ill-conceived or overly ambitious treatments.
+Patient-led dentistry is a recipe for disaster.
 It is the clinician who considers which options are justifiable and presents them (along with suitable information).
 Then it is the turn of the properly informed patient to decide whether to give or withhold consent (not the other way round).

 Therefore, we have established that even the most conservative cosmetic procedure must be preceded by an appropriate consenting discussion.
 As stated previously, this process usually culminates in the production of a written cost estimate.
 In all likelihood, elective treatment will be relatively expensive and with higher bills come higher expectations.
 It is therefore vitally important to provide patients with an accurate idea of what is achievable.
-This could be done through accessible and honest communication, written and verbal, combined with teaching aids such as pre- and post-operative photographs of similar cases.
+This could be done through accessible and interactive communication, combined with teaching aids such as pre- and post-operative photographs of similar cases.
 It’s important to be realistic, regardless of the patient’s enthusiasm for an enhanced smile.

-Avoiding this highly frustrating scenario is usually a product of years of patient assessment and management.
+Avoiding this highly frustrating scenario is usually a product of years of patient assessment and management (plus some luck).
 However, even the most experienced practitioner can be caught out.
 Being confronted with the realisation that your patient’s expectations are actually unrealisable or simply indefinable is not pleasant.
 The trick in these situations is to know when to quit.
 Replacing already excellent restorations is rarely helpful.
-At best it fuels the patient’s delusions.
+At best it fuels the patient’s unrealistic hopes.
 At worst it leads to fractures, symptoms and general bad news.
-Assuming that the patient has not been misled in the first instance, an empathetic yet firm withdrawal from the case may prove to be the least worst option.
+Assuming that further interventions would not have a credible prospect of addressing the patient’s unhappiness, an empathetic yet firm withdrawal from the case may prove to be the least worst option.

-Finally, remember the old adage, “if it’s not in the notes, it didn’t happen”.
-Recording details of examinations, radiographs, consenting, treatment progress etc, can be tiresome and time consuming.
-However, if something goes awry, these notes can save you a lot of unnecessary stress.
+Finally, remember the old adage, "if it’s not in the notes, it didn’t happen".
+Recording details of examinations, radiographs, consenting, treatment progress etc., can be tiresome and time consuming, but it is extremely important.
+If something goes awry, these notes can save you a lot of unnecessary stress.